 Experience is a party resource.
-There is only one Experience pile that all of the Heroes share.
-Any Hero can choose to spend Experience to cancel an Encounter Card or to level up.
-Players should decide together when to spend Experience, but the active player can always choose to spend or not to spend Experience.
+There is only one Experience pile, which all the Heroes share.
+Any Hero can choose to spend Experience to cancel an Encounter card or to level up.
+Players should decide together when to spend Experience, but the active Hero can always choose to spend or not to spend Experience.